 By Jedd Marie Dumadaug

 In this day and age, being able to buy a house and lot in the Philippines is no easy task because the monthly amortization can be heavy on the pockets.
-And when word gets around that a certain friend or family relative bought a house, it is considered as a financial success and a life upgrade.
+And when word gets around that a certain friend or family relative bought a house in the Philippines, it is considered as a financial success and a life upgrade.
 Although money plays a big role in buying a home, OFWs and migrant Filipinos should not solely focus on the financial aspect but the several advantages of having a permanent residence.

 There are several families supported by an OFW family member that are living in a rental home or apartment.
 OFWs and migrant Filipinos know how long it takes to find the right place to live in.
 Their experience in finding a home to live in a foreign country and processing the necessary documents makes them familiar with real estate.